 In the U.S., pharmaceutical products, including drugs and biologics, are subject to extensive regulation by FDA.
-Under the U.S. Federal Food, Drug, and Cosmetic Act (the "FDC Act"), a "drug" is defined to include "articles intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in man or other animals and "articles (other than food) intended to affect the structure or any function of the body of man or other animals."
+Under the U.S. Federal Food, Drug, and Cosmetic Act (the "FDC Act"), a "drug" is defined to include "articles intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in man or other animals" and "articles (other than food) intended to affect the structure or any function of the body of man or other animals."
 21 USC 321(g).
 Like all drugs, biological products are also used for the treatment, prevention or cure of disease in humans.
 However, in contrast to chemically synthesized small molecular weight drugs, which have a well-defined structure and can be thoroughly characterized, biological products are generally derived from living material, such as human, animal, or microorganism, are complex in structure, and thus are always fully characterized.
-The U.S. Public Health Servicer Act (the PHS Act") defines a biological product as a "virus, therapeutic serum, toxin, antinoxin, vaccine, blood, blood component or derivative, allergenic product, or analogous product ... applicable to the prevention, treatment, or cure of a disease or condition of human beings."
+The U.S. Public Health Servicer Act (the "PHS Act") defines a biological product as a "virus, therapeutic serum, toxin, antitoxin, vaccine, blood, blood component or derivative, allergenic product, or analogous product ... applicable to the prevention, treatment, or cure of a disease or condition of human beings."
 42 USC 262(i).
-FDA regulations and policies have established that biological products include blood-derived products, vaccines, in vivo diagnostic allergenic products immunoglobulin products, products containing cells or microorganisms, and most protein products.
-Biological products subject to the PHS Act also meet the definition of drugs under the FDC Act.
-Biological products are a subset of drugs, and therefore both are regulated under provisions of the FDC Act.
-However, only biological products are licensed under section 505 of the FDC Act rather than the PHS Act.)
+FDA regulations and policies have established that biological products.
+Biological products, vaccines, in vivo diagnostic allergenic products, immunoglobulin products, products are a subset of drugs, and therefore both are regulated under provisions of the FDC Act.
+However, only biological products are licensed under section 351 of the PHS Act, although some therapeutic protein products have been approved under section 505 of the FDC Act rather than the PHS Act.)

 The FDC Act, PHS Act, and other federal and state statutes and regulations, govern, among other things, the research, development, testing, manufacture, storage, recordkeeping, approval, labeling, promotion and marketing, distribution, post-approval monitoring and reporting, sampling, and import and export of drugs and biologics.
-Failure to comply with applicable U.S. requirements may subject a company to a variety of administrative or judicial sanctions, such as imposition of clinical holds, FDA refusal to approve pending NDAs/BLAs or supplements to approved NDAs/BLAs, withdrawal of approvals, warning letters, product recalls, product seizures, total or partial suspension of production or distribution, injunctions, fines, civil penalties and criminal prosecution.
+Failure to comply with applicable U.S. requirements may subject a company to a variety of administrative or judicial sanctions, such as imposition of clinical holds, FDA refusal to approve pending NDAs or the FDA's Biologics License Application (BLAs) or supplements to approved NDAs/BLAs, withdrawal of approvals, warning letters, product recalls, product seizures, total or partial suspension of production or distribution, injunctions, fines, civil penalties and criminal prosecution.